-AMS-02 will provide a major improvement on the current knowledge of cosmic rays.
-A total statistics of more than 1010 events will be collected during its operation.
-Detailed simulations have been performed to evaluate the detector's particle identification capabilities, in particular those of the RICH, which might be crucial for the identification of an antideuteron flux resulting from neutralino annihilation.
+10^{10} events will be collected during its operation.
+Detailed simulations have been performed to evaluate the detector's particle identification capabilities, in particular those of the RICH.
 Simulation results show that the separation of light isotopes is feasible.
-Using a set of simple cuts based on event data, relative mass resolutions of ~ 2 % and rejection factors up to 10^4 have been attained in D/p separation at energies of a few GeV/nucleon.
+Using a set of simple cuts based on event data, relative mass resolutions of ~ 2 % and rejection factors higher than 10^4 have been attained in D/p separation at energies of a few GeV/nucleon.
+The separation procedure presented here might be crucial for the identification of an antideuteron flux resulting from neutralino annihilation.